tjk911/leaflet-clickadd/README.md

 * ~~Right-click form for details and/or photo upload~~
 * Photo upload and hosting and presentation
 * Add admin tool to avoid trolls
+* Work on session authentication and updating db